 Educational programs for campus leaders and other administrative and staff will address the development of skills required for identification of and early intervention with others who demonstrate problems with alcohol and drugs.

-This policy is based on a concern for the welfare of all members of the university community and is in keeping with the laws of the city and parish of Lake Charles and the state of Louisiana.
+This policy is based on a concern for the welfare of all members of the university community and is in keeping with the laws of the City of Lake Charles, Calcasieu Parish and the State of Louisiana.
 As members of the university community, students, faculty, and staff are expected to comply with and abide by this policy as well as local and state laws.